LarpaEarhart/.github/profile/README.md

 - **Every commit message must be understandable and useful** Commit messages are what is used to later parse through when changes were made and where issues might have been introduced.
 Make them useful.
 - Tip: Test your code and test it often.
 Testing every five lines is much faster than writing a hundred lines and debugging for five hours.
 Trust me.

+## Neat Resources
+- Indently - 5 good python habits, useful tricks to be aware of. https://youtu.be/I72uD8ED73U
+- CodeAestetic - Naming Things in Code, very good general advice, the rest of the channel is grea too. https://youtu.be/-J3wNP6u5YU